-The ITF/ATF/OTF/COSAT/COTECC will appoint a minimum Silver Badge Referee at qualifying and final qualifying events.
-The ITF/ATF/OTF/COSAT/COTECC will appoint a minimum White Badge Referee at pre-qualifying events.
-All costs relating to the Referee are the responsibility of the Host Nation with the exception of the fee and travel costs.
-The Host Nation is required to appoint a minimum White Badge certified Assistant Referee and other appropriate court officials and to take responsibility for all related costs.

-A Chair Umpire must be provided for each match.
-There shall be a minimum of two White Badge or Green Badge Chair Umpires appointed unless otherwise approved by the ITF.
-Also, the Host Nation should make every effort to provide at least one linesperson for each match.
-The ITF recommends that ballpersons are provided for at least the semifinals and finals.

-In addition, the Host Nation must also appoint the following Tournament Personnel;

-- a) Tournament Director

-- b) Chief of Officials

-- c) Tournament Doctor

-- d) Sports Physiotherapist

-- e) Stringer
+- Unless otherwise approved by the ITF the following requirements shall be met; - The ITF/ATF/OTF/COSAT/COTECC will appoint a minimum Silver Badge Referee at qualifying and final qualifying events. - The ITF/ATF/OTF/COSAT/COTECC will appoint a minimum White Badge Referee at pre-qualifying events. - All costs relating to the Referee are the responsibility of the Host Nation with the exception of the fee and travel costs. - The Host Nation is required to appoint a minimum White Badge certified Assistant Referee and other appropriate court officials and to take responsibility for all related costs. - A Chair Umpire must be provided for each match.
+There shall be a minimum of two White Badge or Green Badge Chair Umpires appointed unless otherwise approved by the ITF. - The Host Nation should make every effort to provide at least one linesperson for each match.
+The ITF recommends that ballpersons are provided for at least the semifinals and finals. - In addition, the Host Nation must also appoint the following Tournament Personnel: - a) Tournament Director - b) Chief of Officials - c) Tournament Doctor - d) Sports Physiotherapist - e) Stringer